 Every year, Langhorne Open Space conducts a Christmas Tree sale on The Farm grounds.

 A huge selection of trees ranging from table-top size to 10’ are sold during the first two weekends in December (9AM – 3PM).
+For 2013, the sale dates are Dec.
+1, Dec.
+7/8, and Dec.
+14/15.
 The trees are provided by a farm in north-central Pennsylvania known for supplying trees to the White House and the Smithsonian.

 In addition to the trees, natural wreaths hand-decorated by the Wreathmakers of Heritage Farm are available for sale.